markstringer-dti/markstringer-dti.github.io/dti.md

 To the first question, the answer at first was "No." We didn't have any server space where we could deploy a live service.
 This was blocked because of a dispute.
-The price of providing and supporting the servers was not included in the contract.
+The price of providing and supporting the servers was not included in the original contract.
 But the client argued, that they shouldn't have to commission the servers.
 Neither should they pay for them or support them.
 This became a much harder argument to make once people in their own company were asking for the software.

 Suddenly the people who were trying to negotiate free stuff were in the way of their own colleagues.
 Now they weren't helping the company by